FindMySchool LogoFindMySchool

 Playtimes are treated as a serious part of development.
 Formal observations describe a wide range of physical and creative options at break and lunchtime, which helps explain why pupils tend to talk positively about being at school.
 If your child learns best with movement and practical play woven into the day, that approach can be a real advantage.

-In 2024, 69% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-The scaled scores were 105 for reading, 103 for mathematics, and 103 for grammar, punctuation and spelling, each above the England benchmark of 100 for scaled scores.
+In the 2025 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+The scaled scores were 107 for reading, 109 for mathematics, and 110 for grammar, punctuation and spelling, keeping the core test-score profile securely above the scaled-score baseline of 100.

-On FindMySchool’s England-wide primary ranking (based on official outcomes data), the school ranks 10,221st in England and 16th locally within Bracknell.
-That places it below England average overall, in the bottom 40% band by percentile.
-The practical implication is that, for families driven mainly by headline attainment rankings, this is not positioned as a results outlier.
+On FindMySchool's England-wide primary ranking (based on official outcomes data), the school ranks 4,890th out of 14,978 primary schools in England and 4th locally within Bracknell.
+That places it above the England midpoint overall.
+The practical implication is that, for families driven mainly by headline attainment rankings, this is a stronger profile than the previous rank suggested, though not a national results outlier.
 For families who prioritise a stable, values-led experience with strong reading practice and careful pastoral routines, the picture is more nuanced than the rank alone.

 England ranks and key metrics (where available)